 Large vessels at 1 Nm north of Chipman Point.
-Untenable w/NW gales.
+Can be difficult w/NW gales at some badly selected hiding places.
 No settlement.

 Cape Young 68°56'N / 116°54'W. Unprotected obtained at 0.5 Nm off former beach landing.
 No settlement.